JnyJny/busylight/README.md

   * [**Luxafor** Flag][5]
   * [**Plantronics** Status Indicator][3]
   * [**ThingM** Blink1][6]
-- Works on MacOS, Linux, probably Windows and BSD too!
+- Supported on MacOS and Linux
-- Tested extensively on Raspberry Pi 3b+, Zero W and 4
+- Windows support will be available in the near future.

 If you have a USB light that's not on this list open an issue with the make and model device you want supported, where I can get